SDGforskning/sdg-strings/SDG10_query_action_WoS.md

  )
 NEAR/3
-  ("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" )
+  ("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" OR "egalitar*" )
  )
 OR
- (("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*" OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "escap*" OR "relief*" OR "halt*" OR "resist*" OR "lift$ out of" OR "lifting out of" OR "overcom*" OR "dismantl*" OR "impair*" OR "nullif*" )
+ (("decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*" OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat*" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "escap*" OR "relief*" OR "halt*" OR "resist*" OR "lift$ out of" OR "lifting out of" OR "overcom*" OR "dismantl*" OR "impair*" OR "nullif*" OR "hinder*" )
 NEAR/3
   ("discriminat*" OR "inequalit*" OR "harass*" OR "racis*" OR "sexis*" OR "xenophob*" OR "homophob*" OR "transphob*"